different-ai/file-organizer-2000/README.md

 ## Testing Different models

-For those who would like to play around with different models, there is a promptfoo.yaml file in the project including examples with local LLMS.
+For the tech-savvies who would like to play around with different models, there is a promptfoo.yaml file in the project including examples with local LLMs.
 See link for more info: https://promptfoo.dev/docs/configuration/guide/

 ## Community

 Join the [discord server](https://discord.gg/udQnCRFyus) for more.

-## Small iOS shortcut for easy access
+## iOS shortcut to send Apple Notes and Audios to Obsidian

 The iOS shortcut below makes it easy for you to easily work from your phone with this plugin.

 https://www.icloud.com/shortcuts/06915768862848fb9711f2f19b6405e2

+how to set it up: https://youtu.be/zWJgIRlDWkk?si=HSeOUKaMfJvaLtKI

+Notes:
+- It works when your vault is on a cloud drive.
+I use it with iCloud and works great.
+Doesn't work with OneDrive last time I tested.
+- Currently only works if your iOS is in English.
+But if you reach out on discord I can help you set it up in your language.

 ## To Do

-- [ ] Replace GPT Vision by a local model
+- [ ] Release a local LLM-only version.
+- [ ] Implement browser access into AI chat.
-- [ ] Make it easy for people to extend whatever workflow.
+- [ ] AI chat improvements.

 ### Notes